WebDevSwimmer/react-boilerplate/README.md

 - [Your app](docs/js): Supercharging your app with Routing, Redux, simple asynchronicity helpers, etc.
 - [**Troubleshooting**](docs/general/gotchas.md): Solutions to common problems faced by developers.

-## License

-This project is licensed under the MIT license, Copyright (c) 2018 Maksim Rabtsevich.
-For more information see `LICENSE.md`.